 "I see why you moved the furniture.
 Very understandable," she murmured, managing no more than a quick look at him.
 "I will leave you to your training.
 Good night, Your Highness."
 Without waiting for him to respond, she slipped away, her heart thundering and inexplicable tears close to the surface.
 She shook her head impatiently, embarrassed by the strength of her reaction.
 She must be more worn down than she realised.

 Left in the glow of candle light, Nuada cocked his head and looked at the closed door for a very long time.
 He was somewhat disturbed by the strength of his longing for the complex, kind, ever intriguing woman who had somehow become a part of his life.
 The dreams he had of her simultaneously thrilled and repelled him.
 And yet, the bond seemed true.
 She must, somehow, be Fae!
 There was no other explanation for the attraction that both bound and frustrated them.
 Surely such an attraction could only evolve among the Fae; surely such a strong and subtle pull could never develop between an elf and a hollow human..?

 A slow smile spread over Nuada's face.
 He would enjoy studying the problem, exploring this bizarre unity he felt with this damaged, delightful woman.

 Perhaps dreams could come true!

 I have an alternative version of this interlude, rewritten in response to LA Knight's lament that Nuada and Dylan didn't kiss, even though they were *so close*!
-If you would like to read that version, in which our favourite elf kisses a human without going supernova, please send me a PM, and I will send it to you.
+If you would like to read that version, in which our favourite elf kisses a human without going supernova, please continue to Chapter 2.

 Ya Nefer Ma'at